garrandall/popular-music-data/tracks/so-in-love-with-you-u-n-v-.md

 For richer or for poorer,
 In sickness and in health,
 Till death do us part, (I will go with you)
 From this day on and forever, (I will...)
-Ahhhhhh...
+Ah...

 I will stand before god,
 Give you all that I've got,